mashhoorafarhath27-sys/BRG-ISEA/README.md

 ### Outcome

 Successfully launched and managed a cloud-based Ubuntu server using Amazon EC2.
-I connected to the server remotely and updated the operating system, gaining practical experience with cloud infrastructure mamagement.
+I connected to the server remotely and updated the operating system, gaining practical experience with cloud infrastructure management.

 ## Bash Scripting